 Implement Security Measures

-You must be operating most part of your business through technology which now you have to secure.
+You must be operating most parts of your business through technology which now you have to secure.
 Secure every channel or platform where you have added or shared crucial information about your business model.
-Set passwords and encrypt data to avoid any intruder or scam.
+Set passwords and encrypt data to avoid any intruders or scams.

 Avoid Joint Ownership